Do Asymmetric or Uneven Breasts Come From Breastfeeding?

 Most breast problems after breastfeeding are cosmetic changes, not real medical concerns.
 But it's wise to stay up to date on your regular breast screening tests to ensure your breast health.

 - Breast self-exams are a simple way to keep tabs on your breast health and changes.
 Examine your breasts once a month, even while breastfeeding.
 It's especially important to examine your breasts in the months after you stop breastfeeding, as the shape and size of your breasts change.
 Report any lumps or unusual nipple discharge to your doctor.
+Some lumps can even extend to the armpit.
 Most lumps are benign, meaning they are not cancer.
 But they still should be checked for breast cancer.

 - A breast exam by your doctor can evaluate whether a breast problem after breastfeeding needs medical attention.
 Have your doctor perform a breast exam once a year or any time you notice unusual breast changes after breastfeeding.